Skip to main content

 Further details:

-We are constantly seeking to reduce the unconscious bias that enters any assessment process, with the goal of creating an inclusive and equal assessment process.
-To support this, personal details will be removed from application forms at the initial shortlisting stage.
+Anonymous shortlisting: We are constantly seeking to reduce the unconscious bias that enters any assessment process, with the goal of creating an inclusive and equal assessment process.
+To support this, personal details such as your name, may be removed from application forms at the initial shortlisting stage.